jplalor/jplalor.github.io/content/openai.md

 If I jumped out after you finished reading this and told you that it was written by an AI, what would you do?
 My argument here is that your answer should be "I don't know and I don't really care.
 I was entertained."

+If some form of artificial intelligence (in this case, a language model) can create entertainment via text to the point where you can read it and enjoy it, that is a remarkable accomplishment that should be celebrated.

+If some form of artificial intelligence can create textual descriptions of news events, that is an even more impressive feat.

+If the AI can write what looks like news but has factual errors (even if the structure is good), then the text isn't news.
+We already have defenses against this kind of not-news: the ability to do research, find facts, and make informed decisions about things.

 What OpenAI seems to be saying with their lack of transparency over this whole thing is that this new language model is dangerous.
 But I would ask the following: if this model is so good that we don't trust humans to read its output, has OpenAI just passed the Turing test?
 Doubtful.